OutSystems/docs-product/src/extensibility-and-integration/external-database/integrate-external-db-ib.md

 ## Prerequisites

+* Depending on the external database you want to integrate with, your environments must use the following Platform Server versions:

-* Platform Server 11.14.0 or later.
+    * For integrations with DB2 iSeries, MySQL, Oracle, Azure SQL, and SQL Server, you need Platform Server 11.14.0 or later.
+    * For integrations with PostgreSQL and Aurora PostgreSQL, you need Platform Server 11.15.0 or later.

 * All infrastructure servers must be able to connect to the external database.